 I didn't understand what was going on that night, but I did understand that my parents were seeing something important.
-So I asked them to testify it themselves.
+So I asked them to give their own account.

 The Iron Curtain sent a chill up our spines

-'We were almost born with the Wall, or at the very least, we were so young at the time of its construction that we knew nothing of East Germany, isolated by this wall.
-During one of our trips to Lüneberg, our friends had taken us near the border on the banks of the Elbe, and what we saw sent a chill up our spines.
-Here, only 1000km from where we lived in France, was barbed wire and chevaux-de-frise; from afar, after a large stretch of wasteland, we could see armed soldiers and dogs.
+"We were almost born with the Wall, or at the very least, we were so young at the time of its construction that we knew nothing of East Germany, isolated by this wall.
+During one of our trips to Lüneberg, our friends took us to the border on the banks of the Elbe, and what we saw sent a chill up our spines.
+There was barbed wire and chevaux-de-frise just 1000km from where we lived in France; from afar, after a large stretch of wasteland, we could see armed soldiers and dogs.
 Our friends told us that they shot without warning.
-The only people we knew about on the other side were their world swimming champions, with incredible shoulder spans.'
+The only people we knew about on the other side were their world swimming champions, with incredible shoulder spans."

-'So, on 9th November, we watched 5 (French channel cancelled in 1992) until we fell asleep.
+"So, on 9th November, we watched 5 (French channel cancelled in 1992) until we fell asleep.
 At the start, we were doubtful, knowing the severe control system in the GDR.
 We thought that the borders opening was a trap, but no, it was real - they could cross without the risk of being shot by a soldier and the Wall was crumbling.
-Of course, we were happy about the family reunions and free movement, but also, selfishly, we thought: Finally!
+Of course, we were happy about the family reunions and free movement, but selfishly, we also thought: Finally!
 We can go visit these Eastern bloc countries that are so difficult for tourists to access!
 East Germany, homeland of Johann Sebastian Bach; Poland; Czechoslovakia, a country that no longer exists, with its beautiful capital of Prague.
 And we did it.
 More recently, we discovered the Baltic states and their capitals of Riga, Tallinn and Vilnius.
-In these capitals, the guides say that indeed, the fall of the Berlin Wall was also the beginning of their liberation.
+Indeed, n these capitals, the guides in these capitals say that the fall of the Berlin Wall was also the beginning of their liberation.

 Beyond the Curtain: 25 Years of Open Borders